mohammed-elkomy/MATLAB-numerical-analysis-tool/README.md

-# MATLAP-numerical-analysis-tool
+# MATLAP-Numerical-Analysis-Tool
-a group of m files just to perform common numerical analysis problems ,such as interpolation , differentiation,ODEs ,PDEs and more
+A group of m files just to perform common numerical analysis problems ,such as interpolation ,numerical differentiation,ODEs ,PDEs and more

-add these files to a folder and navigate to it using matlab run NAT file and the other files are imported
+add these files to a folder and navigate to it using matlab run NAT.m and the other files are referenced automatically.